 The Clinical Knowledge Requester shall send the task currently being performed using terms from the HL7 ActTaskCode value set of the ActCode vocabulary.
 The codes found in Table 3.Y.4-4 Task Context Codes are the only codes that may be sent in this parameter.

-The Clinical Knowledge Source may use this parameter to filter relevant content for the user.
+The Clinical Knowledge Directory may use this parameter to filter relevant content for the user.

 Table 3.Y.4-4: Task Context Codes